vanderbilt-redcap/external-module-framework-docs/README.md

 # REDCap External Module Framework Documentation

 You've reached the official documentation for REDCap's External Module Framework!
+This framework can be used to create External Modules, the recommended way to programmatically extend REDCap's base functionality.
 These docs and the External Module Framework itself are both very much a community effort.
 If/when you notice room for improvement, feel free to [create an issue](https://github.com/vanderbilt-redcap/external-module-framework-docs/issues/new).
 It is also highly encouraged to [fork this repo](https://github.com/vanderbilt-redcap/external-module-framework-docs/fork), make any changes you desire, then go to the `Pull Requests` tab from your fork and select `New pull request` to submit them for review.

-Development Resources | Descriptions
--|-
-[Beginner's Guide](guide.md) | Start here if you're new to External Module development [General Documentation](general.md) | Technical details relating to many aspects of module development GitHub's Search | Github's search feature (in the top of right corner of this page) is a great way to find keywords throughout these docs
+If you're brand new to module development, see the [beginner's guide](guide.md).

+If you have already created a module and wish to share it with the REDCap community, you may submit it to the [REDCap External Modules Submission Survey](https://redcap.vanderbilt.edu/surveys/?s=X83KEHJ7EA).
+If your module gets approved after submission, it will become available for download by any REDCap administrator from the [REDCap Repo](https://redcap.vanderbilt.edu/consortium/modules/).

 Framework Features | Descriptions
 -|-